twse/bobsgame-extras/README.md

 This repository contains extra stuff created for bob's game except fonts.

 ## Google search form (requires internet connection)
 The [Bob Corporation website](http://www.bobcorporation.com/) has no Google search form.
-Includes an option to search for the wiki hosted by FANDOM.
+Includes an option to search the wiki hosted by FANDOM.

 ## Icons
 Icons using the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
 Use them to replace icons from the program resources.
 See **Third-Party Notices.md** for commercial and unsupported freeware credits.